slaff/katacoda-scenarios/sming-host-emulator/finish.md

 Congratulations!
 You are now a Sming Host Emulator expert!
+Further information can be found in the [Host Emulator wiki page](https://github.com/SmingHub/Sming/wiki/Host-Emulator) and in the [readme.md](https://github.com/SmingHub/Sming/blob/develop/Sming/Arch/Host/readme.md) in the reposiotry.

 We thank you for your time and hope to see you as a user or even contributor to [Sming Framework](https://github.com/SmingHub/Sming/).